Yuan-Meng/personal_website/content/posts/autocomplete.md

 Above is the bare bone of an autocompletion engine, which can be further improved:
 - **Computational efficiency**: Running BFS/DFS on vanilla tries may result in slow performance, especially given the vast query space for each prefix.
 We can optimize the trie data structure itself (e.g., Completion Trie, RMQ Trie, Score-Decomposed Trie, etc.) or the search algorithm (e.g., A* search).
 - **Error-tolerance**: Users may have misspellings in the prefix --- spell-checking or fuzzy match is needed to ensure misspelled queries can have completions.
-- **Multi-objective**: In e-commerce search, after clicking on a query completion, we eventually want users to convert on a product.
-A multi-objective model should also optimize for subsequent engagement (e.g., clicks, add to cart, conversions) following query submission,
+- **Multi-objective**: In e-commerce search, after a user submits a query completion, we ultimately want them to convert on a product.
+A multi-objective model also optimizes for subsequent engagement (e.g., clicks, add to cart, conversions) following query submission.
+This was described in an [Instacart post](https://www.instacart.com/company/how-its-made/how-instacart-uses-machine-learning-driven-autocomplete-to-help-people-fill-their-carts/).

 # Presentation of Completions